Home / Publications / About

 O you who have believed, do not put [yourselves] before Allāh and His Messenger but fear Allāh.
 Indeed, Allāh is Hearing and Knowing.

-Furthermore, a pay-to-vote arrangement is not only a form of hidden maysir (gambling); it promotes vote buying, which is an end product of bribery.
-There is a chance of a well-off party influencing (by way of sponsorship colourisation) voters since paying a specified money sum is a condition precedent to voting right.
+Furthermore, a pay-to-vote arrangement is not only a form of hidden maysir (gambling); it may create inequity by allowing financial capacity to influence the outcome of a contest.
+There is a chance of a well-off party influencing, perhaps by way of sponsorship colourisation, voters since paying a specified money sum is a condition precedent to voting right.

 Alqosim Islamic Center is an academic, educational and da‘wah website.
 It aims to offer well-researched Islamic contents on various aspects of Islām —sīrah, fiqh, tawhīd, qur-ān, inclusive of basic Arabic principles— based on evidence from religious texts in a concise and easy-to-digest manner.
 We also offer platform for virtual Qur-anic recitation gathering.
 We also engage in sale and delivery of Arabic and Islamic texts accross the nation, Nigeria.